AIDC-AI/UNIC-Adapter/README.md

 UNIC-Adapter is a unified image-instruction adapter that integrates multimodal instructions for controllable image generation.
 This repository contains the official implementation for the CVPR 2025 paper "UNIC-Adapter: Unified Image-instruction Adapter with Multi-modal Transformer for Image Generation".

 In this repository, we release a model based on SD3 Medium, which supports the tasks described in our paper.
-In addition, we also provide two further models: one built on SD3.5 Medium, which is capable of traditional computer vision perception tasks, and another on FLUX.1-dev, which supports both instruction-based image editing and traditional computer vision perception tasks.
+In addition, we also provide two additional models: one built on SD3.5 Medium, which is capable of traditional computer vision perception tasks, and another on FLUX.1-dev, which supports both instruction-based image editing and traditional computer vision perception tasks.

 ## Quick Start